Technology and digital media are an integral part of our world today!

 The most influential new research shedding light on the change in acceptance of media use comes from the American Academy of Pediatrics.
 A report released in October 2016 provides updated recommendations that more accurately reflect the daily lives of young children both at home and in school.
 In addition, current research is beginning to make clear that while digital media can provide significant learning benefits for young learners, the adult–child relationship is essential to obtaining these learning benefits.

-Joint Engagement (JE) = Child-controlled/Teacher-facilitated, somewhat spontaneous interactions that take place between children and teachers (or other adults).
+Joint engagement = Child-controlled/teacher-facilitated, somewhat spontaneous interactions that take place between children and teachers (or other adults).

 It’s through relationships that we grow and learn best!

 When adult–child relationships are established, children are more ready to learn, all of which contributes positively to children’s cognitive, social, and emotional development.

 - Joint engagement plays a critical role in early-childhood development.
 Studies indicate that joint engagement abilities (i.e., a child’s ability to participate in joint engagement) can predict later cognitive, language, and social competencies.

 - Teachers employing joint engagement gain insight about what their young learners do and do not understand, what they like and dislike, and so much more!
 These insights enable teachers to maximize each child’s learning experiences.

 - First, joint engagement is all about teachers following the lead of the learner, but it is important that you model appropriate technology use because the children will follow your lead!